 In addition, new teachers are provided technology training throughout the year by members of Spectrum, the on-campus technology-in-education think tank.

-3) New Teacher Orientation: New teachers undergo two full days of orientation to the school and the campus during August, prior to the beginning of the school year.
-The Associate Principal establishes and implements the agenda; various other staff and faculty members direct training and informational sessions within the two-day event.
+3) New Teacher Orientation: New teachers undergo a thorough orientation to the school and the campus during August, prior to the beginning of the school year.
+The Associate Principal establishes and implements the agenda; various other staff and faculty members direct training and informational sessions.

 4) Regular New Teacher Meetings: The Associate Principal facilitates and directs monthly meetings of New Teachers throughout the first year of service.
 In addition to topics related to classroom management, curriculum development, etc., the agenda is left open so that new teachers may include topics, as needed.